jimmysawczuk/go-config/README.md

 )

 func main() {
+	// Set up the app information for the --help output config.App.Name = "config-test"
+	config.App.Version = "1.0.0"
+	config.App.Description = "Takes two arguments and does an operation on them"

+	config.App.Examples = []config.Example{
+		{
+			Cmd:      `config-tester -addend.a=1 -addend-b=2`,
+			Function: "Adds 1 and 2, returns 3",
+		},

+		{
+			Cmd:      `config-tester -addend.a=3 -addend-b=2 -subtract`,
+			Function: "Subtracts 2 from 3, returns 1",
+		},
+	}

+	// Add the variables
 	config.Add(config.Int("addend.a", 10, "The first addend").Exportable(true))
 	config.Add(config.Float("addend.b", math.Pi, "The second addend").Exportable(true))
 	config.Add(config.Bool("subtract", false, "Subtract instead of add").Exportable(true))

+	// And build the config!
 	config.Build()

+	// Note that we're only converting to float64s so we can add them; addend.a
+	// comes back as an int64 and addend.b comes back as a float64.
 	addend_1 := float64(config.Require("addend.a").Int())
 	addend_2 := float64(config.Require("addend.b").Float())